-Jane cuerren.
+Dane cuerren.

 PAUL CHESNEY INSTALLATION OF FIREPLACES, HEARTHS, GAS FIRES, FLUES AND THEIR RELATED APPLIANCES ARE GOVERNED WITHIN THE UK BY BUILDING REGULATIONS APPROVED DOCUMENT J 2010 EDITION.
 Document J outlines various British Standards that cover all aspects of fireplace installation.
 A number of those listed include BS 5871 part 3, BS 5440 part 1, BS 1251, BS 8303 part 3, BS 6461, BS 5258 and BS 8000.
 Regulations detailed within these documents have to be adhered to.
 Also the fixing of stonework is covered by BS 8298 'Code of Practice for Design and Installation of Natural Stone Cladding and Lining'.
 While many stages of the surround and decorative hearth installation are suitable for someone experienced in general building practices, others like the installation of appliances for solid fuel, flue lining, gas work and the sweeping/testing of flues must be carried out by a suitably qualified professional.
 If the fireplace cannot be fixed to a solid brick/blockwork masonry wall then we recommend that you consult an architect or a structural engineer to identify that you can achieve suitable anchoring and bonding points to ensure that the fireplace cannot come away from the surface you are attaching it to.
 WARNING: We do not recommend this as a DIY installation.
 In your own interest and safety, it is law that all gas appliances are installed by a competent person, in accordance with the current Gas Safety (installation and use) Regulations; 1998 (registered GAS SAFE installer).
-In your own interest and safety it is law that all solid fuel appliances are installed by a competent person who is HETAS registered.
-In addition, they must be carried out in accordance with relevant and current local and National Building Regulations.
+Please note that it is a legal requirement under England and Wales Building Regulations that the installation of the stove is either carried out under Local Authority Building Control approval or is installed by a Competent Person registered with a Government Approved Competent Persons Scheme.
 These instructions are intended for use by competent personnel and any installations carried out by your own contractors are done so entirely at your own risk.
-Chesneys have their own teams of in-house installers to cover the installation process, please call 020 7498 5555 for more details on our installation service.
+Chesneys have a list of competent installers to carry out the installation process, please call 020 7267 1410 for more details on our installation service.